DAV-SDK/DAV-SDK.github.io/Products/Ascent.md

 Ascent is a many-core capable flyweight in situ visualization and analysis infrastructure for multi-physics HPC simulations.

+The Ascent in situ infrastructure is designed for leading-edge supercomputers and supports both distributed-memory and shared-memory parallelism.
+Ascent can take advantage of computing power on conventional CPU architectures and on many-core architectures such as NVIDIA and AMD GPUs.
+Further, it has a flexible design that supports the integration of new visualization and analysis routines and libraries.

 ### Impact, Sustainability, and Quality

 <table class="isq_table">